 - To provide increased flexibility over standard loan options

-Carrington says the new loan options are non-agency, meaning they don’t comply with the underwriting guidelines of Fannie or Freddie.
+Carrington says the new loan options are non-agency, portfolio loans, meaning they don’t comply with the underwriting guidelines of Fannie or Freddie.

 One reason they don’t is because the minimum credit score allowed by that pair is 620.
 Carrington is allowing credit scores to be a full 120 points below the subprime cutoff.
 Talk about home loans for bad credit!